-The University operates a small health clinic in the Student Center.
+The University operates a small outpatient health clinic in the Student Center.
 This is the first place for students to seek assistance when they are ill.
-A nurse will then refer the patient to doctors or hospitals as needed.
-Asia-Pacific International University collects a medical fee each semester and provides a limited medical insurance policy to help cover student medical expenses.
-Each student is provided a copy of the specific terms and conditions of this limited medical insurance.
-Assistance is provided on the following basis:
+If necessary, a nurse will then refer the patient to doctors or hospitals for further treatment and arrange for transportation.
+Asia-Pacific International University collects a fee each semester that is used to provide limited medical insurance to help cover student medical expenses.
+Students are provided with a copy of the specific terms and conditions of this policy; assistance is provided on the following basis:

-1. The expenses are necessary and are usual, customary and reasonable; are prescribed by a doctor; and purchased from a hospital, clinic or pharmacy.

-- 2. The expenses are incurred during the semester. - 3.
-When a student requires hospitalization the University will inform the parents, asking them to accept responsibility for the student until he/ she is able to study again. - 4.
+- 1. The expenses are necessary and are usual, customary, and reasonable; are prescribed by a doctor; and purchased from a hospital, clinic, or pharmacy. - 2.
+The expenses are incurred during the semester. - 3.
+When a student requires hospitalization, the University will inform the parents, asking them to accept responsibility for the student until he/she is able to study again. - 4.
 The University provides medical transportation only within Saraburi Province.
 Transportation beyond that is the responsibility of the student.
-The University provides a limited medical insurance policy for accidents only to help cover student medical expenses.